 First things First, what is a Bond – it is an instrument used by issuers to borrow funds from investors and there is an agreement to repay the investors after a specified amount of time, at an agreed rate.

 In the case of normal bonds, the purpose of raising money can be varied, while in the case of Green Bond, the purpose of raising the money should relate to climate and environmental projects.

 Similar to Bonds, Green Bonds can be issued by central and local governments, banks, or corporations.

 We don’t have to harp on the gravity of climate change and the impact it will have in the coming few years.
-The focus is now on finding solutions.
-There are simple solutions, which each of one us can take provided we have willingness and desire.
-Then, there are solutions which require efforts at a massive scale and this requires money – loads of it.
+The focus is on finding solutions.
+There are simple solutions, which each of one us can take at an individual level provided we have the willingness and desire.
+Read Sustainable Lifestyle.

-To qualify for green bond status, it has to be verified by a third party such as the Climate Bond Standard Board, which certifies that the bond will fund projects that benefits the environment.
+To qualify for green bond status, it has to be verified by a third party such as the Climate Bond Standard Board, which certifies that the bond will fund projects that benefit the environment.

-Though Green bonds are a fraction of the overall corporate bond market, with an increased focus on finding solutions to combat climate change the market will surely grow.
+Green bonds are a fraction of the overall corporate bond market, with an increased focus on finding solutions to combat climate change the market will surely grow.

 If the Government also intervenes and promotes the initiative by offering tax incentives, that will also spur a lot of interest from the investor and developer community.